bab3l/go-netbox/docs/CustomField.md

 ### NewCustomField

-`func NewCustomField(id int32, url string, displayUrl string, display string, objectTypes []string, type_ CustomFieldType, dataType string, name string, created NullableTime, lastUpdated NullableTime, ) *CustomField`
+`func NewCustomField(id int32, url string, display string, objectTypes []string, type_ CustomFieldType, dataType string, name string, created NullableTime, lastUpdated NullableTime, ) *CustomField`

 NewCustomField instantiates a new CustomField object This constructor will assign default values to properties that have it defined,